olayinka04/olayinka04/README.md

 - 🌱 I’m currently learning Keras and tensorflow 2 for deep learning projects
 - 💞️ I’m looking to collaborate on Machine learning projects
 - 💬 Ask me about tech and programming
-- 📫 How to reach me: https://www.linkedin.com/in/robiualiu/ or aliurobiu@outlook.com
+- 📩 How to reach me [linkedin]: https://www.linkedin.com/in/robiualiu/ or aliurobiu@outlook.com

 Please, take a look at my projects👇
 <!---